VisualFP/docs/SA/design_concept/content/poc/compiler-platform.typ

 #footnote("https://github.com/haskell-suite").
 Both are not actively
 maintained anymore @hugs-compiler @haskell-src-ext.

-Thus, we have decided to use the common #ac("GHC") toolstack as development environment and as compiler for the VisualFP application.
+Thus using the common #ac("GHC") toolstack as development environment and as compiler for the VisualFP application.
 We don't expected that the usage of #ac("GHC") as compiler imposes the project of any great risk, but in regards of the usage of #ac("GHC") as a library, we are aware